- What just happened?

 Symbols that don’t even make us feel emotionally secure probably don’t quite fit here but that is a thing

 Possibly a red herring, because it does not really speak to fairness, but… As I write this, there is an email in my inbox telling me that my office is doubling down on surface disinfection.
 In this office there is a highly regarded team of specialist scientists who spend considerable effort devising powerful scientific insights into how mitigate the spread of COVID-19.
 Surface disinfection does not make their list.
 Alternatives such as better ventilation might actually help, but that would be more expensive.
 My intuition suggests that management prefers to make the tokenistic gestures because they are more visible than substantial ones.
-We can all witness the relatively useless symbolic act of scrubbing doorknobs, and maybe it will reduce the chance that we will demand a more substantial act which requires actual capital investment.
+We can all witness the relatively useless symbolic act of scrubbing doorknobs, and maybe it will reduce the chance that we will demand a more substantial, and more effective act which requires actual capital investment, such as a better ventilation system.
 There are various losers in this situation, including the scientists whose work is completely devalued by the organisation who commissioned it, and the people who wish to avoid COVID infections.
-Another problem is that it feeds the fears of those who think that COVID interventions are some kind of conspiracy, or why would Those In Power not follow the evidence?
+There are other effect: it feeds the fears of those who think that COVID interventions are some kind of conspiracy, or why would Those In Power not follow the evidence?

 Our personal costs are not mutually comprehensible